 Ignoring the loud and rapid thumping reverberating in my ribcage.
 With uneven breath, I started to strategize.

 Every successful endeavor begins with a matching mindset.
 Mine is to be established as a master storyteller of fiction that is tightly intertwined with spiritual truths.

 The short end of my dining table, the occasional visits to random cafes, and spontaneous parts of Gaia is my office.

-At this point, my laptop and even mobile phone are all the tools I currently need.
+At this point, my laptop and even my mobile phone are all the tools I currently need.
 I will also refrain from trying to digest too many tips from authors online.

 The last thing I need is to get stuck trying other people’s tactics and every writing secret I come across.

 I also plan to use aids such are writing prompts to produce 500 words a day starting out, like this short short story I wrote a while ago and thinking about expanding.